marzione00/COVID_19_HACK/README.md

 ## Usage

-Load the package
+Load the package to make the App work correctly:

 ```R
 require(covid19)
 ```

-The function of the package is `runC19()` and is run without arguments.
+The function `runC19()`, run without arguments, launches the GUI:

 ```R
 runC19()